pactflow/docs.pactflow.io/website/docs/docs/powershell-migration-guide.md

 ## Updating your security settings

-You can enable TLS1.2 as per below:
+You can enable TLS1.2 as below:

 ```powershell
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12